gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## DTLS Connection Handling {#dtls-connection-handling}

-It's up to DTLS key-establishment function to manage the DTLS connections and their related DTLS Key Context in the DTLS chunk.
+It's up to DTLS key-establishment function to manage the DTLS connections and their related DTLS Key context in the DTLS chunk.

 ### Add a New DTLS Connection {#add-dtls-connection}